All Episodes

 In Missouri, a new document meant to help Missouri law enforcement agencies identify militia members or domestic terrorists has drawn criticism.

-So the state police of Missouri have been told that if you see a car with a bumper sticker that opposes the so-called creation of North American Union, the Silver Superhighway, that you are probably following a militia member, that you are following an anti-government radical, and you need to take precautions.
+So the state police of Missouri have been told that if you see a car with a bumper sticker that opposes the so-called creation of North American Union, the Super Highway, that you are probably following a militia member, that you are following an anti-government radical, and you need to take precautions.

-If you see, if you see a car with a bumper sticker that says Ron Paul for president, you might be dealing with a violent radical exercise extreme caution.
+If you see, if you see a car with a bumper sticker that says Ron Paul for president, you might be dealing with a violent radical.

 I am not making it up.

-Said Roger Webb, the president of the University of Missouri campus libertarians.
+It seems like they want to stifle political thoughts, said Roger Webb, the president of the University of Missouri campus Libertarians.

 There are a lot of third parties out there.